Al-Barakah (Islamic State administrative district): History

-ISIL reorganized its regional affiliates in Iraq and Syria in July 2018, reducing former provinces like al-Barakah to districts and instead referring to all of Syria as a single province.
-After the launch of a SDF campaign to evict ISIL from its last Syrian strongholds east of the Euphrates in September 2018, ISIL further reorganized its territorial divisions.
+IS reorganized its regional affiliates in Iraq and Syria in July 2018, reducing former provinces like al-Barakah to districts and instead referring to all of Syria as a single province.
+According to researchers Aaron Zelin and Devorah Margolin, this was supposed to "streamline decision-making and operations".
+After the launch of a SDF campaign to evict IS from its last Syrian strongholds east of the Euphrates in September 2018, IS further reorganized its territorial divisions.
 Al-Barakah was moved 200 km south, into areas that were previously administrated by al-Furat Province.
-This move was probably due to ISIL losing all remaining territory in al-Hasakah Governorate during the early stages of the campaign.
+This move was probably due to IS losing all remaining territory in al-Hasakah Governorate during the early stages of the campaign.
 At the same time, a new "al-Hasakah" branch was set up in the areas which had originally been part of al-Barakah Province, probably to coordinate terrorist attacks there.

 The territory of al-Barakah district came under increasing pressure during 2018, as the SDF advanced along the Euphrates.
-By late 2018, al-Barakah's territory witnessed heavy fighting, and al-Baghuz Fawqani, a village under al-Barakah's jurisdiction, became ISIL's last important territorial holding in Syria by February 2019.
-As the SDF and ISIL battled for Baghuz Fawqani, al-Barakah's media channel released a video declaring that defeat in this battle would not mean defeat in the entire campaign, and urged the ISIL loyalists to continue their resistance.
-Even as their last pocket in al-Baghuz was reduced to a small tent city and a cave system, ISIL continued to keep its institutions functioning, including its bureaucracy, police, and distribution of food and monetary aid to civilian followers.
+By late 2018, al-Barakah's territory witnessed heavy fighting, and al-Baghuz Fawqani, a village under al-Barakah's jurisdiction, became the Islamic State's last important territorial holding in Syria by February 2019.
+As the SDF and IS battled for Baghuz Fawqani, al-Barakah's media channel released a video declaring that defeat in this battle would not mean defeat in the entire campaign, and urged the IS loyalists to continue their resistance.
+Even as their last pocket in al-Baghuz was reduced to a small tent city and a cave system, IS continued to keep its institutions functioning, including its bureaucracy, police, and distribution of food and monetary aid to civilian followers.

 Even though al-Barakah ceased to exist as coherent territorial entity following the Battle of Baghuz Fawqani, its forces remained active.
-Militants affiliated with al-Barakah pledged allegiance to ISIL's new caliph Abu Ibrahim al-Hashimi al-Qurashi on 9 November 2019, and reportedly attacked a U.S. base in al-Shaddadah on 26 December.
+Militants affiliated with al-Barakah pledged allegiance to the Islamic State's new caliph Abu Ibrahim al-Hashimi al-Qurashi on 9 November 2019, and reportedly attacked a U.S. base in al-Shaddadah on 26 December.
+The IS media office in Syria also published videos in 2019 and 2020, threatening further attacks on anti-IS forces in the former territories of al-Barakah and al-Khayr.
+In March 2025, the SDF captured Raafat Rahmoun, the Islamic State's military emir of al-Barakah and al-Khayr, during a raid in al-Thawrah.